 Getting the most from Social Security means waiting to start benefits.
 The only true exception to this rule is if you know that you will not live very long.

 It is surprising how many people start benefits without actively comparing the monthly income for starting early versus starting later.
-Mary Beth suggests that you, “know how much your benefits would be worth if you claimed now compared to waiting until your full retirement age (FRA), which is 66 for anyone born from 1943 through 1954.
+Mary Beth suggests that you, “know how much your benefits would be worth if you claimed now compared to waiting until your full retirement age (FRA), which is around 66, but depends on your age.”

 “Consider whether you can afford to wait until age 70 to claim Social Security when benefits are worth the maximum amount.
 For every year you postpone claiming beyond FRA up to age 70, your benefits would grow by 8% per year, possibly boosting your retirement benefit to 132% of your FRA amount.”